 The Annie Brook catchment is located in the west of the Geographe catchment and contains three streams: Station Gully, Annie Brook and Mary Brook.
 The three streams converge and discharge directly into Geographe Bay via Station Gully Drain.

 The catchment supports a diversity of vegetation (including poorly represented vegetation complexes) primarily located in the Yelverton National Park and nature reserves.
-The endangered Dunsborough burrowing crayfish is known to occur in the waterways of the catchment, however published information regarding other native aquatic species is lacking.
+The endangered Dunsborough burrowing crayfish is known to occur in the waterways of the catchment.
+Recent surveys in October 2017 by the Department of Water and Environmental Regulation found a variety of invertebrates and fish including the Gilgie, Marron, Nightfish, Western minnow the Western pygmy perch.

 The upper catchment has a diversity of land-uses including beef grazing, one dairy, viticulture, horses and the Yelverton National Park and State Forest (native vegetation).
 The land use in the mid to lower catchment is dominated by beef grazing with pockets of horticulture, viticulture, rural residential and timber plantations.
 There is a strip of urban residential land-use where the streams meet Geographe Bay.